Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 On the **Available for download** section of the Resources screen you will see a card for each of the resources that have been shared with you.
 Tap on the **Download icon** (📥) to pull this resource from your organization's space and be able to access those on the **Downloaded** section, even offline.
 You can **View** each PDF by tapping on the card and you can **Remove from downloads** if you want to free up space on you Tella vault.
 You can always re-download those when needed.

-Use the **Refresh** button on the top right to pull new resouces from your organization space.
+Use the **Refresh** button on the top right to pull new resources from your organization space.

-Once you disconnect from a Tella Web project all asociated resouces will be removed from your Resouces screen.
+Once you disconnect from a Tella Web project all associated resources will be removed from your Resources screen.

 #### Create a Manual Report {#create-a-manual-report}